OptimisticToaster/silo/README.md

 ## Ticketing

 Need a system that easily provides issue and bug ticketing.
+MantisBT has worked pretty nicely.
+Or if it's a small group, possibly Markdown files.

 ## Log Work